-In almost every workplace across the United Kingdom, fire safety training is necessary.
+In every workplace across the United Kingdom, fire safety training is a good idea.
 In an ideal world, everyone would take a fire safety course.
 After all, it’s such an important topic to have a good knowledge of, and it can quite literally save lives.

-However, if you’re focused more on what training you absolutely need to complete rather than the training you should ideally complete, you’ll want to know: Is it mandatory for everyone in your workplace to have fire safety training, or is fire safety training optional?
+However, if you’re focused more on what training you absolutely need to complete rather than the training you should ideally complete, you’ll want to know: is fire safety training mandatory?

 Who needs fire safety training?

 First of all, let’s take a look at who in your team absolutely needs to complete fire safety training.

 Generally speaking, if you have one or more employees or volunteers working in your business, you have a legal duty as an employer to provide fire safety training.
 So, this means that everyone on your team should take a fire safety training course.
 Moreover, they should be familiarised with your company’s fire safety process and escape routes during their induction.

 In larger teams, you are required by law to have at least one person designated as the fire warden or fire marshal.
 This is someone who takes responsibility for fire safety within your team and has a greater depth of training in order to carry out their duties.
 You may ask yourself; is fire safety training mandatory if my business has a small team of 1-3 people?
 Well, ideally, for maximum safety, every business should have one of these regardless of size.